 Choosing the Right Blueberry Plants for Your Southern Garden

 The rabbiteye blueberry plant is native to the American Southeast.
-It is drought and heat tolerant, so it's good for southern gardens.
+It's drought and heat tolerant, so it's great for southern gardens.
 There are many varieties of rabbiteye blueberries.
-Climax, Premier, Powderblue, Brightwell, Beckyblue, or Tifblue are all good varieties to choose from.
-For cross-pollination and good production, mix different selections from these varieties.
-Also, choose varieties that ripen at different times.
-(See chart below).

 Ripening Order for Rabbiteye Blueberry Varieties

 |Early Season||Mid-Season||Late Season|